zaufi/zaufi.github.com/_posts/2014-01-29-kate-c++-stuff.md

 The only mandatory parameter (the first one) is a structure name to insert.
 The optional rest, if present, turned into a template parameters… That is how `st` function was look like before KDE SC 4.13.

-But, sooner after trying to use builtin Python's `format` function with "template" strings intensively, I've realized that it is time to use a real _template engine_ ;-)
+But, sooner after trying to use built-in Python's `format` function with "template" strings intensively, I've realized that it is time to use a real _template engine_ ;-)